ecadlabs/signatory/docs/azure_kms.md

 ]
 ```

 The `customKeyIdentifier` contains the certificate's SHA-1 hash (called a thumbprint in Azure documentation).
+The thumbprint of the certificate can also be found in Azure portal, through Active Directory -> App Registrations -> Client Credentials.

 You don't need the certificate anymore.